Teaching & Learning

 Australian Rules Football

-Plympton Primary School enters teams into the following School Sport SA events as a part of our commitment to providing opportunities for sporting excellence.
+Plympton Primary School enters teams where possible and depending on student interest into the following School Sport SA events as part of our commitment to providing opportunities for sporting excellence.

 - Cross Country